 Purpose

 The AAL General Aspects and Principles is described in [7] including a high level architecture of the AAL and definition of the AAL profiles.
-This document details the AAL specification consisting of the description of the interface, information models and requirements to implement an AALi, for the AAL_DOWNLINK_HI_PHY and AAL_UPLINK_HI_PHY profiles.
+This document details the AAL specification consisting of the description of the interface, information models and requirements to implement an AALi, for the AAL_DOWNLINK_High-PHY and AAL_UPLINK_High-PHY profiles.

-This release requires inline AF to implement both AAL_DOWNLINK_HI_PHY and AAL_UPLINK_HI_PHY profiles.
+This release requires inline AF to implement both AAL_DOWNLINK_High-PHY and AAL_UPLINK_High-PHY profiles.
 Partial profiles are FFS.

 These profiles are illustrated below in Figure 2.1 and Figure 2.2.